tomekc/cartography_workshop/ddd_intro.md

 ---

-* Moderators ask questions and records story as a diagram
+* Moderators ask questions and record story as a diagram
 * Participants see what gets recorded and give their feedback
 * All participants agree on model created

+^[KS] Deprecated.... probably to be removed

 ---